FederatedAI/FATE-Flow/doc/fate_flow_job_scheduling.md

 ### 4.1 DSL Version

-**Meaning** Configure the version, the default is not 1, it is recommended to configure 2 **Example**
+**Description** Configure the version, the default is not 1, it is recommended to configure 2 **Example**
 ```json
 "dsl_version": "2"